 }

 Next, you’ll see the Insertion section.
-Since we’re adding PHP, we’ll select Auto-Insert for the Insert Method and Frontend Only for the Location.
+For this particular snippet only, we’ll select Auto-Insert for the Insert Method and Frontend Only for the Location.

 Once you’ve added your snippet, click Save Snippet.
 This will save the snippet, but doesn’t automatically activate it.
 Once you’ve initially saved, you’ll notice that the status of the snippet is set to Inactive by default.
 Simply toggle the switch from Inactive to Active and click Update to set the snippet is Active.